Yifei Wang (on the job market!)

 In ICLR, 2024

-Inspired by NMF, we introduced a one-line technique that attains 90% feature sparsity and 10x feature interpretability in contrastive learning models.
+Inspired by NMF, we introduced a simple technique (one-line) that attains 90% feature sparsity and 10x feature interpretability for self-supervised contrastive learning, with theoretical guarantees on its disentanglement and performance.

 6. ICLR